Badgerati/Pode/docs/Getting-Started/CLI.md

 # CLI

-Pode has some commands that you can utilise from a PowerShell terminal, or `pwsh` session.
+Pode has some inbuilt commands that you can utilise from the PowerShell CLI.
 These commands help you to initialise, start, test, build, or install any packages for your repo/server.

-All of these commands are centered around the `package.json` format - similar to that of Node.js and Yarn.
+All of these commands are centred around the `package.json` format - similar to that of Node.js and Yarn.

 !!! info
     At the moment, Pode only uses the `start`, `test`, `build` and `install` properties of the `scripts` section in your `package.json`.
 You can still have others, like `dependencies` for Yarn